mecdcme/is2/README.md

 [![Docker hub](https://img.shields.io/docker/cloud/automated/mecdcme/is2-postgres.svg?label=is2-postgres%20docker)](https://hub.docker.com/r/mecdcme/is2-postgres)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=mecdcme_is2&metric=alert_status)](https://sonarcloud.io/dashboard?id=mecdcme_is2)
 # IS2
 A runtime environment to execute statistical services.
 IS2 is a workbench that offers a set of tools for data analysis and processing.

-Among the tools for data processing and integration, the workbench allows to perform the probabilistic record linkage  applying the Fellegi-Sunter method (**RELAIS statistical service**).
+Among the tools for data processing and integration, the workbench allows to perform the probabilistic record linkage  applying the Fellegi-Sunter method (**RELAIS statistical service**)
 ## What you’ll need
 In order to build the IS2 application, your environment should fulfill the following requirements: